-This is a honey ferment that combines whole garlic cloves and raw local honey.
+This honey ferment combines whole garlic cloves and raw local honey.
 Some call it "honey infused garlic" or "garlic-infused honey" This fermentation process is one of the oldest in the world.

-- Glass jars: An ideal fermentation container is one that is lightweight and has a wide opening.
+- Glass jars: An ideal fermentation container is lightweight and has a wide opening.
 Glass mason jars have been used for decades.
-As long as it does not have a narrow opening and a tight seal, any container and a lid will work.
+Any container and a lid will work if it has no narrow opening and a tight seal.

 - Screw Top Lid: It's important to get a screw or flip-top lid that fits your container. are good to use as they help keep the mixture submerged and are easy to get in most stores.

-- Raw Honey: I found mine in the bulk food area of my local grocery store.
-Using unpasteurized honey is important as it allows the fermenting process to take place.
-My favorite type of raw is dark forest fruits honey (check out how it's harvested!) but whatever you find should work.
-Check to see if you have a local beekeeper that is selling at a farmer's market.
+- Raw Honey: It's key to use raw honey in this recipe.
+I found mine in the bulk food area of my local grocery store.
+Using unpasteurized honey is important as it allows the fermenting process.
+My favorite type of raw is dark forest fruits honey (check out how it's harvested!), but whatever you find should work.
+Check if you have a local beekeeper selling at a farmer's market.